Skyrat-SS13/Skyrat-tg/modular_skyrat/modules/loadouts/readme.md

 ### Description:

-A loadoud system that uses TGUI to equip players post roundstart.
+A loadout system that uses TGUI to equip players post roundstart.

 ### Credits: